 - the barred person.

-If the barred person doesn't agree to attend the hearing, in some circumstances an order will be made without them being present.
+If the barred person doesn't agree to attend the hearing an order can be made without them being present.

-You can ask people to attend who can give you personal support such as:
+The barred person can ask people to attend who can give personal support such as:

 - a trusted friend